Michigan Crisis Response Association, Inc.

 As crises and disasters become epidemic, the need for

 effective crisis response capabilities becomes obvious.
-Crisis

-intervention programs are recommended and even
+Crisis intervention programs are recommended and even

-mandated in a wide variety of community and occupational
+mandated in a wide variety of community and

-settings (Everly and Mitchell, 1997).
-Critical Incident Stress
+occupational settings (Everly and Mitchell, 1997).
+Critical

-Management (CISM) represents a powerful, yet cost- effective
+Incident Stress Management (CISM) represents a

-approach to crisis response (Everly, Flannery, & Mitchell, in
+(Everly, Flannery, & Mitchell, in press; Flannery, 1998;

-press; Flannery, 1998; Everly & Mitchell, 1997) which
+Everly & Mitchell, 1997) which unfortunately is often

-unfortunately is often misrepresented and misunderstood.
+misrepresented and misunderstood.

 What is CISM?
 CISM is a comprehensive, integrative,